frozein/DoonEngine/README.md

 The voxels are separated into 8x8x8 chunks, which allows for faster dynamic editing as only a portion of the map needs to be reuploaded when it is edited.
 Additionally, empty chunks are able to be skipped over when ray casting.
 When drawing the map, each chunk that is visible to the camera is added to a buffer.
 Each chunk in this buffer then has its lighting updated, allowing for per-voxel lighting.
 The diffuse lighting is pure path-traced and accumulates over many frames.
 The direct light and specular component, however, are calculated by shooting a fixed number of uniformly-spaced rays so that they can be updated instantly as the camera moves and the map is edited.

 # Build
 This project can be built using either CMake or Make.
 Nominally, CMake should be used with Visual Studio on Windows, and Make should be used on Linux.
+This project depends on OpenGL and GLFW.

+## CMake on Windows
+To build this project on Windows, run CMakeLists.txt using CMake.
+The working directory should be set to the assets folder.
+If there is an issue with the CMake build, please let me know as I am new to the software.

 ## Make on Linux
 To build this project on Linux, simply run `make`.
-This project depends on OpenGL and GLFW.
 The built executable will be located at `build/doonengine`.
 To run it, first navigate to the `assets` directory, then run `../build/doonengine`.

 # Development Videos
 https://www.youtube.com/watch?v=OAF4RCS_pPc